Kloudless/meeting-scheduler/README.md

 ### from v1.0, v1.1 to v1.2 and above

-1. Launch options has been redesigned in order to provide more configuration flexibility.
+1. Launch options have been redesigned to provide flexibility with configuration.
 Please refer to the following table to migrate your existing configuration.

 Purpose | v1.1 and below | v1.2 and above